Assisted Living At Hartsfield Village in Munster, IN

 • pro The dining experience at Hartsfield Village is top-notch, with fresh, thoughtfully prepared meals that feel like fine dining.

-• pro The campus is beautifully maintained and offers a vibrant, active lifestyle for Independent Living, with compassionate support in Assisted Living and Rehab/Skilled Nursing.
+• pro The entire campus is beautifully maintained, offering a vibrant, active lifestyle for independent living, with compassionate support in assisted living and rehab/Skilled Nursing.

-• pro The leadership team is engaged and committed to providing the very best experience for residents and families.
+• pro The leadership team at Hartsfield Village is engaged and committed to delivering the very best experience for residents and families.

-• pro Hartsfield Village is highly recommended for quality of life, dignity, and community.
+• pro People would highly recommend Hartsfield Village to anyone seeking quality of life, dignity, and community.

-• pro The facility is described as a wonderful place to live or receive rehab care, with a true family feel among the staff.
+• pro It is a wonderful place to live or receive rehab care, with compassionate and caring staff that gives residents a family feel.

 Cons